serarm/python-reference/README.md

 # python-reference
-Contains DS , Algorithm and reference material for my study of python
+Contains DS , Algorithm and reference material from my learning and understanding of python